The rationale behind cited data:

 The DOI allows scientists to cite datasets in the same manner as a scientific journal article, enabling credit to be assigned to the dataset creators, and ensuring the discoverability, permanence and stability of the dataset.
 This recognises the value of the data and the effort that has gone into its creation, capture and effective management.
 DOIs allow formal publication of the dataset in data journals.

 Datasets must be fully ingested into the data centre before a DOI can be minted.
-In exceptional cases, a DOI can be reserved for minting later (for example when a DOI is required for a dataset which forms the basis of a journal publication).
-Legacy datasets which have already been ingested into a data centre may also be assigned DOIs.
+In exceptional cases, a DOI can be reserved for minting later (for example when a DOI is required for a dataset that forms the basis of a journal publication).
+Legacy datasets that have already been ingested into a data centre may also be assigned DOIs.

-For a dataset to be assigned a DOI, it must be provided to the Data Centres in good condition, with appropriate metadata and of a suitable level of technical quality.
+For a dataset to be assigned a DOI, it must be provided to the data centre in good condition, with appropriate metadata and of a suitable level of technical quality.
 The dataset submitter will be responsible for ensuring the data meets the required level of quality.
-Details of the minimum requirements for data are provided in the Guidelines for Scientists with further information provided by the relevant sector specific data centre.
+Details of the minimum requirements for data are provided in the Guidelines for Scientists, with further information provided by the relevant sector-specific data centre.

-When the NGDC assign a DOI to a dataset, it is providing certain assurances to the subsequent data user, that the dataset cited is:
+When the NGDC assigns a DOI to a dataset, it is providing certain assurances to the subsequent data user.
+These assurances include that the dataset cited is:

 Therefore when a dataset is assigned a DOI, the NGDC confirms that:

 Once a dataset has been deposited with the NGDC and a DOI issued the dataset cannot be modified.
-If there are updates or changes to the dataset a new version of the dataset will need to be deposited and the Data Centre will:
+If there are updates or changes to the dataset a new version of the dataset will need to be deposited and the NGDC will:

-The NGDC will accept data according to NERC Data Policy and the NERC Data Value Checklist or NGDC Data Value Checklist depending on which is most appropriate.
-It will also ensure that the data meets the NGDC collection policy.
-Guidance is available at ESAA Guides and Documentation.
+The NGDC will accept data according to NERC data policy and the NERC data value checklist or NGDC data value checklist, depending on which is most appropriate. will also ensure that the data meets the NGDC collection policy.
+Guidance is available at ESAA guides and documentation.

 One objective of data management within NGDC is to ensure that data can be reused with confidence decades after collection and without the need for any kind of communication with the scientists who collected that data.